 Rather than create a generic piece of content and not fully understanding what the searcher is looking for, we’re better off choosing a keyword with a clear search intent.

-Let’s return to Clearscope’s Keyword Search feature and use the suggested keyword to further hone your target keyword for “bone broth”.
+Let’s return to Clearscope’s Keyword Discovery feature and use the suggested keyword to further hone your target keyword for “bone broth”.

 Looking through the list, targeting intent around the “benefits of bone broth” looks like a great option because:

 It’s important to note that different topics will have varying degrees of adequate search volumes and it’s okay to target a keyword with a smaller search volume if the topic is more niche (eg. B2B related keywords).